-RALEIGH—Struck-by incidents caused the largest number of non COVID-19 work-related deaths last year in the Tar Heel state, based on preliminary information released today by the N.C.
+Struck-by incidents and falls from elevation caused the largest number of non COVID-19 work-related deaths last year in the Tar Heel state, based on preliminary information released today by the N.C.
 Department of Labor (NCDOL).
-The department’s Occupational Safety and Health (OSH) Division inspected 49 non COVID-19 work-related fatalities in 2021.
-The division also inspected 25 cases reported as deaths related to COVID-19.
+The department’s Occupational Safety and Health (OSH) Division inspected 63 non COVID-19 work-related fatalities that occurred in 2022.
+The division also inspected three cases reported as deaths related to COVID-19.

 The OSH Division tracks work-related deaths that fall within its jurisdictional authority so it can pinpoint where fatalities are occurring and place special emphasis on counties or regions where deaths on the job are happening.
 By tracking fatalities in real time, the department can also notify industries of any concerning patterns or trends identified and issue hazard alerts.